 This plan identifies higher risk locations specific to the six-county USCOG region, including focus facility types over-represented with severe RwD crashes.
 This plan supports addressing severe RwD crashes at high-risk locations using low-cost safety improvements.
 The USCOG, in partnership with SCDOT, can use the priority locations included in this plan to conduct site investigations, including road safety audits (RSAs) to prioritize appropriate countermeasures based on site-specific conditions.
+Additionally, USCOG and SCDOT can prioritize locations for treatment in conjunction with other ongoing efforts, such as pavement resurfacing, to reduce implementation costs.
 This plan can further serve as a model for other rural planning agencies within South Carolina to address fatal and serious injury RwD crashes on State and locally owned roadways.
+These agencies can work with SCDOT to develop and implement similar RwD implementation plans that can help guide their improvement of RwD safety in rural areas across the State.